Exus Blog Article

 In South Africa for example, it’s been noted that single women have more unsecured debts than their male counterparts.
-That is, riskier sources of credit like credit card debt, personal loans and payday loans.
-The implication is that they are struggling to make it to month’s end.
+That is, riskier sources of credit like credit card debt, personal loans, and payday loans.
+The implication is that they are struggling to make it to the month’s end.

 This trend holds true in the rest of the world: of the 8.8 million people struggling with debt in the UK, 64% are women.
 Meanwhile, in the Global South, the world’s poorest regions, women bear the brunt of financial strife, often taking on debt to care for family members, pay school fees and medical bills.

-If the experience of debt and debt management are demonstrably different between the sexes, then is it right for collections to offer a cookie-cutter approach?
+If the experience of debt and debt management is demonstrably different between the sexes, then is it right for collections to offer a cookie-cutter approach?

 The insurance industry segmented its customers by gender for years.
 Certain car insurers went so far as to only ensure women because, statistically, they have fewer accidents and make fewer claims.